 Supporting the Sales Team

 Content intelligence can benefit almost everyone in your organization, including your sales team.
 Chances are many of your sales reps don’t receive the right information at the right time to sell to prospects successfully.

 Just imagine if a salesperson could see exactly which pages a prospect read, which topics they spent time on, and precisely how engaged they were.

-Wouldn’t it be great if they could receive real-time intelligence from your content assets and call prospects minutes after they read your white paper, factsheets, and other important pieces of content?
+Wouldn’t it be great if they could receive real-time intelligence from your content assets and call prospects minutes after they read your white paper, factsheets, ebook, and other important pieces of content?

 Content intelligence in action

 We must evolve from merely tracking page views, click-throughs, and general audience data to focussing on the insights that truly matter and help you make better content marketing decisions.